 Q: What does the Intertech Foundation Scholarship mean to your academic journey?

 The value of the Intertech STEM scholarship will be invaluable to my academic journey.
 Knowing that there are people who support my desire to pursue a career in a male dominated industry gave me so much confidence and reassurance in my choice.
 I couldn’t be more grateful for this opportunity.

 Q: What would you like to share with others who may be considering a computer science career?

 Computer science develops the skills necessary to think logically, collaborate with others, and innovate in extraordinary ways.
 There also isn’t a better time to pursue a career in computer science!
 Computer technology is at the heart of many endeavors to make a meaningful difference in the world, whether through medical advances, scientific research, helping marginalized groups, or many other areas.

-Thank you, Emily, for applying.
+Thank you, Emily, for applying for the Intertech STEM Scholarship.
 We look forward to hearing about many great things from you in the future!